Cockburn Area Air Monitoring Plan

 Light Detection and Ranging (LiDAR) and Dust Monitoring Program

-DWER installed a LiDAR unit and several particle monitors designed to assess the origin and pathway of airborne dust.
-As per DWER’s previous LiDAR programs at Cape Lambert, Port Hedland and Mandogalup, the LiDAR and particle monitor recordings were live-streamed on the department’s website during the program.
+As per our previous LiDAR programs at Cape Lambert, Port Hedland and Mandogalup, the LiDAR and particle monitor recordings were live-streamed on our website during the program.

-DWER Dust Sampling Program
+Dust Sampling Program